Shikhar8990/pChop/README.md

 This command runs a program **test.bc** with a symbolic input of **32** bytes on 4 workers with a time-bound of 30 minutes.
 The mpirun command requires 6 cores - 4 workers + 1 master + 1 for monitoring and statistics (doesn't do much now).

+For questions, contact Shikhar - shikhar_singh at utexas dot edu